Select Page

 White-crowned Sparrow

-This hardy sparrow breeds in the sub-Arctic and Boreal forest, with versatile nest placement from shrubs to tucked in rocks and lichens on the Arctic tundra.
-Photo: Trisha Snider
+This hearty sparrow breeds in the sub-Arctic and Boreal Forest, with versatile nest placement from shrubs to tucked in rocks and lichens on the Arctic tundra.
+Photo: Jacquie Dankner

 Black Scoter